UK Ltd vs US LLC for Cross-Border Founders (2026)

 When a UK Ltd is the clearer fit

-A UK Ltd aligns with the founder's structural needs when:
+A UK Ltd works when:

-- SEIS/EIS eligibility matters.
-If the founder intends to raise from UK angels within the next 12-24 months, a UK Ltd is required to access SEIS (up to £250,000) and EIS (up to £12 million in the company's lifetime) funding.
+- You plan to raise from UK angels in the next 12-24 months.
+SEIS (up to £250,000) and EIS (up to £12 million lifetime) require a UK company.
+Full stop.

 When a US LLC is the clearer fit

-A US LLC aligns with the founder's structural needs when:
+A US LLC works when:

 The dual structure: UK Ltd + US LLC